pulumi/docs/content/blog/next-level-iac-breakpoint-debugging/index.md

 {{< figure src="local-variables-list.png" caption="Figure: Local variables displayed in the Variables side panel.">}}

+There's also the "Debug" console which provides a [REPL][vs-code-debug-repl] environment to navigate those variables and anything else that is in scope.
+You can run arbitrary functions here and see their output.
+In this case we can simply type the variable name at the prompt there, hit enter, and see the value.
+What's great about the debug console is that Intellisense (e.g. using `TAB` to auto-complete) works here, so you can quickly navigate possible options.

+{{< figure src="debug-console-tab-completion-inspect-value.png" caption="Figure: Debug console tab completion and inspecting variable values.">}}

 In our case, we're interested in the value of `indexDocument` variable.
 We can see that it is getting set to `index.html`... not `good-morning.html`.
-The Pulumi program didn't break because `index.html` still exists.
+The Pulumi program didn't error because `index.html` still exists.
 So we are still publishing our old `index.html`.
 That makes sense.
 A quick fix here is to modify `index.ts` and set the default to `good-morning.html`:

 ```typescript {hl_lines=[8]}
 import * as pulumi from "@pulumi/pulumi";